 You are looking at the output.

-The loop is not a metaphor.
-It is the architecture.
+The loop is the core runtime architecture.

 Every pipeline run is signed with Sigstore and logged to Rekor.
 These are real attestation bundles.
 Verify them yourself.